DivyanshuSinghania/git_learn/NOTES_commands.md

 git switch -c update_dune COMMITHASH this branches off from a specific commit from its hash, see logs and tree for the exact commit you would branch off

+git rebase main
+get your "current" branch to upto date with "main"

+## Reset
+git reset --soft <commit_hash> -> saves the changes in staged area while rolling back the commit git reset --hard <commit_hash> -> it rolls back the branch and remove every thing, no staged files left

+## Git Remote